hirrolot/interface99/README.md

  - **Small.** Interface99 only features the software interface concept, no less and no more -- it does not bring all the other fancy OOP stuff, unlike [GObject] or [COS].

- - **Depends on Metalang99.** From the implementation point of view, Interface99 is built upon [Metalang99], the underlying metaprogramming framework.
+ - **Depends on Metalang99.** Interface99 is built upon [Metalang99], the underlying metaprogramming framework.
 With Metalang99, you can also use [Datatype99].

 Other worth-mentioning projects: